Last Light

 Point it at your repos

-List what you want watched in .hermes.md
+List what you want watched in agent-context/rules.md

 2